 Master of Science in Counseling with specialization in Clinical Mental Health

 The Master of Science in Counseling with a specialization in Clinical Mental Health is designed to prepare candidates with the knowledge and skills necessary to work with individuals, groups, and families presenting with a variety of mental and emotional disorders, as well as to promote mental health and wellness.
 The program prepares students to be capable and responsive licensed professional counselors in a variety of settings, as well as to engage in consultation and collaboration with other professionals.
-The program is aligned with counselor education standards, and it covers all required content areas for the National Board for Certified Counselors.

 Employment Opportunities